Improved energy barrier in higher-dimensional hypergraph product codes

 Hypergraph product codes can be interpreted through chain complexes.
 Classical codes correspond to length-2 chain complexes, where boundary maps define parity check matrices.
 A hypergraph product code arises from the tensor product of two such chain complexes, yielding a length-3 chain complex.
 This structure provides two boundary maps that serve as parity checks.
 The fundamental property that ``a boundary has no boundary'' ensures these checks commute, allowing the construction of CSS quantum codes directly from the boundary maps of the resulting length-3 chain complex.

-The HHGP codes~\cite{zeng2019higher} extends this concept by generalizing the construction to create a length-$n$ chain complex.
-This generalization has important connections to topological codes: $n$-dimensional toric codes on hypercubic lattices constitute an length-$n$ chain complex~\cite{bombin2007homological,dennis2002topological}, and can be perfectly described by higher-dimensional hypergraph products.
+HHGP codes~\cite{zeng2019higher} extends this concept by generalizing the construction to create a length-$n$ chain complex.
+This generalization has important connections to topological codes: $n$-dimensional toric codes on hypercubic lattices constitute a length-$n$ chain complex~\cite{bombin2007homological,dennis2002topological}, and can be perfectly described by higher-dimensional hypergraph products.

 Following Ref.~\cite{zeng2019higher}, we give a short introduction to the chain complex interpretation of hypergraph product.
-A chain complex is a sequence of finite-dimensional vector spaces $\{ \ldots, \mathcal{A}_{j-1}, \mathcal{A}_j, \ldots \}$ connected by boundary operators $\partial_j: \mathcal{A}_j \rightarrow \mathcal{A}_{j-1}$, satisfying $\partial_j \partial_{j+1}=0$ for all $j \in \mathbb{Z}$.
+A chain complex is a sequence of finite-dimensional vector spaces $\{ \ldots, \mathcal{A}_{j-1}, \mathcal{A}_j, \ldots \}$ connected by boundary operators $\partial_j: \mathcal{A}_{j-1} \leftarrow \mathcal{A}_{j}$, satisfying $\partial_j \partial_{j+1}=0$ for all $j \in \mathbb{Z}$.